openconsentia/fabric-ca-analysis/docs/README.md

 Please click on the link in the sidebar named `Server` for more information about using and orchestraing the server component.

+## Disclaimer

+This project is intended only to demonstrate concepts.
+It is **not** for production or mission critical use.

 ## Copyright

 Copyright 2020 Open Consentia Contributors.